teesloane/Auth-Boss/README.md

 The above string is what you might see when you are performing authentication using JWT; it is the encoded data that is returned from a server upon authentication.

-JWT's are verified and made secure because they are "digitally signed" and are created with a "secret key".
+JWT's are verified and made secure because they are "digitally signed" with a private-key, and authenticated with a secret key.

 **What makes up a JWT?**